beacloudgenius/prep-swarm-using-ansible/README.md

 ansible

-    You already have it your Cloud Genius workstation
+    You already have it in your Cloud Genius workstation

 jq